adaptive-democracy/hopeful-path/book/adaptive-democracy-for-the-skeptical.md

 ---
-title: "Persistent Democracy: technical overview and welfare optimality proof sketches"
+title: "Adaptive Democracy: technical overview and welfare optimality proof sketches"
 incomplete: true
 ---

 This post:

 - Aims for efficiency and precision, not user-friendliness.
-It is a technical overview of the online book [Persistent Democracy: a hopeful path for humanity](TODO), which is much gentler and more narrative.
+It is a technical overview of the online book [Adaptive Democracy: a hopeful path for humanity](TODO), which is much gentler and more narrative.
 - Assumes familiarity with several concepts from utilitarian ethics, philosophy of consciousness, and economics.
 TODO which ones?
 - Isn't an attempt to *prove* claims with full rigor.
 I'm an engineer not an academic, so I merely hope for highly convincing/plausible conjectures that are good enough to justify continued experimentation.
 Having an economist tell me "those conjectures could be an interesting research program" is the most I'm hoping for.
 I would be thrilled to see academics pursue these theoretical questions in their research.

-My main claim/conjecture: **Persistent Democracy is a welfare-optimal way for any group to democratically organize.** It achieves this by combining/evolving/generalizing many other systems such as: quadratic/range/conviction voting, Harberger taxation, and a new paradigm for continuous voting called Persistent Voting.
+My main claim/conjecture: **Adaptive Democracy is a welfare-optimal way for any group to democratically organize.** It achieves this by combining/evolving/generalizing many other systems such as: quadratic/range/conviction voting, Harberger taxation, and a new paradigm for continuous voting called Adaptive Voting.

 Simply, **democracy doesn't have to suck**.
 I assert our democracies are broken more because of poorly structured coordination mechanisms rather than some immutable and unavoidable "badness" in humanity.
 Whatever badness does exist in people can be smoothed and canceled out by considering the input of all in an *actually* welfare-efficient way.
-The hope of Persistent Democracy is that it could remove basically all the common and avoidable pathologies from our democracies.
+The hope of Adaptive Democracy is that it could remove basically all the common and avoidable pathologies from our democracies.

 Let's define democracy precisely: a democracy is a system where all participants have equal decision-making weight.
 Democracy is not the same thing as [Plurality Voting](TODO)!
 Plurality Voting is democratic, but being democratic isn't enough to make it welfare efficient.

 I proceed in five sections:

-- Technical Details: how Persistent Democracy works and solves problems
+- Technical Details: how Adaptive Democracy works and solves problems
 - Ethical Framework: true "subject-blind" democracy is a moral imperative
 - Theory: a type-theoretical model of Beings, and optimality proof sketches
-- Practice: pragmatic plan to validate, apply, and leverage Persistent Democracy for societal improvement
+- Practice: pragmatic plan to validate, apply, and leverage Adaptive Democracy for societal improvement
 - Possible Objections

-# Technical Details: how Persistent Democracy works and solves problems
+# Technical Details: how Adaptive Democracy works and solves problems

-**Persistent Voting** is a paradigm of continuous voting that incorporates the strengths of resource voting systems such as Quadratic Voting.
+**Adaptive Voting** is a paradigm of continuous voting that incorporates the strengths of resource voting systems such as Quadratic Voting.
 It allows making reversible decisions with arbitrary flexibility.

 - Each person has some supply of "voting weights" they "place" on different decisions.
 Weights are "moved" rather than "spent", so moving weights doesn't decrease how many weights you have.
 - Each person can move their weights around at any time, rather than having to wait for an election event.